 8. Panay

-• Iloilo: the island’s capital is one of the most interesting in the Philippines from a tourism point of view.
+• Iloilo: the island’s capital is one of the most interesting cities in the Philippines from a visitor’s point of view.
 There you can discover its colonial past at places like Jaro Cathedral, Lizares Mansion, Casa Mariquit, Molo Church, and Bahay Camiña Nga Bato.
 Forty kilometers away is the city of Miagao, which has an interesting church and, in our opinion, one of the prettiest in the Philippines: the Fortress Church.

 • Nogas Island: this small island is not well known, but it has nice reefs and interesting beaches.